 leather hat FEDERICA MORETTI

-The rumours that thousands of Swedes are currently inserting microchips under their skin for instant identification is just one of countless technical advancements today that push towards the literal symbiosis: the robotisation of the human body.
+The rumours that thousands of Swedes are now inserting microchips under their skin for instant identification is just one of countless technical advancements today that push towards the literal symbiosis: the robotisation of the human body.
 However, lest we forget, isn’t the crucial common denominator among most fictional robots and cyborgs, the division between virtual vs. reality; simulation vs. matter?
 Haley Joel Osment (AI, 2001) craved motherly love, Robin Williams (Bicentennial Man, 1999) fought for autonomy and creativity, Sean Young (Blade Runner, 1982) wanted life.
 The disconnect was their demise.

 In the same fashion, we exhibit clear signs of disconnect.
 Research point towards evidence of anxiety, depression, unhealthy perception of wealth or body image, and chronic jealousy (AKA FOMO, or Fear of Missing Out) across users – especially female – when using the Instagram app.
 When said love, autonomy, creativity and life is computed with number of likes, views and followers, humankind will invariably suffer.
 And personally, having based a career on this virtual reality for the better part of the past decade, tensions are starting to bubble under the surface: I find myself depressed and questioning self-worth now more often than ever.